valermas/valermas.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts -->
 ---

-Deeply passionate about climate physics, statistical and dynamical properties of rare and extreme climate events, disordered and complex systems.
+**Deeply passionate** about climate physics, **statistical and dynamical properties of rare and extreme climate events**, disordered and complex systems.

-Profoundly intrigued and concerned about the societal, environmental and health impacts of climate change.
+Profoundly intrigued and concerned about the **societal, environmental and health impacts** of climate change.

 Coordinator of the <a href="https://edipi-itn.eu/projectearth/">EArtH</a> project: bridging art and climate by reimagining art masterpieces under the effects of climate change.